Automattic/jetpack/extensions/README.md

 1. Use the [Jetpack Docker environment](https://github.com/Automattic/jetpack/tree/master/docker#readme).
 1. Start a new branch.
 1. Add your new extension's source files to the extensions/blocks directory.
-And add your extensions' slug the beta array in `extensions/index.json`.
+And add your extensions' slug to the beta array in `extensions/index.json`.
 You can use Jetpack-CLI command to scaffold the block (see below).
 By keeping your extension in the beta array, it's safe to do small PRs and merge frequently.
 1. Or modify existing extensions in the same folder.
 1. Run `yarn build-extensions [--watch]` to compile your changes.